4W4I5/Semester-4-Notes/CNET/FINALS Prep/CNET QUICK NOTES.md

 		- Find directly connected neighbors only using a Link-State Packet
 		- Floods to all neighbors who store the LSP in database
 		- Each router determines its own cost to each destination
+- Link State Algorithim
+	- Dijkstra gives end to end routes, routing tables are used to store next hop addresses
+	- Each router uess the database to construct a complete map of the network topology
+		- Computes least cost paths using Dijkstra and Constructs routing tables that show the destination address and next hop address
+	- Working
+		-
 ## Hierarchical Routing (Lec 32)
 ## RIP & OSPF (Lec 33)